 Convivio provides a rich learning and social experience through art, artisan, and heritage exhibitions.

 Barbers of Little Italy

-A photographic exhibit highlighting the contributions of San Diego’s Italian American barbers to the Italian historical tapestry of the community.
+A photographic exhibit highlighting the contributions of San Diego’s Italian and Italian American barbers to the Italian historical tapestry of the community.

 Convivio Center Main Gallery / April 10 – June 30, 2014